mike99mac/minimy-mike99mac/gcode/README.md

 # Building a boombox

-This describes how to build a smart boombox.
+This page describes how to build a smart boombox.

 ## Overview
 The goal of this project is to create a cool boombox that sounds amazing and can play music by voice.